ukautz/aws-cdk-static-website/README.md

 This is a very opinionated implementation:

-- _S3 bucket not as website_: In "website mode", an S3 bucket is public.
-I prefer the bucket to be completely transparent and not accessible, so this is the default.
-As a consequence, the fallback to `index.html` does not work.
-I mitigate that on the build site, by assuring all links point to specific documents, not folders that would require a fallback to said `index.html` document.
-To enable website mode use `websiteMode: true`
+- _Website Mode_: This module implements two behaviors that influence how website delivery from S3 is being done in regards to `index.html` files:
+  - `websiteMode: false` (default): The S3 bucket is hidden and closed, that is: not accessible from anything but CloudFront.
+This can only be done if the S3 bucket website is _not _ configured as a [website](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-websiteconfiguration.html).
+The consequence is: URLs _must_ point to files, _not_ folders.
+As in: `https://yourdomain.tld/blog/` will _not_ work, it must be `https://yourdomain.tld/blog/index.html` (or whichever HTML document contains the blog)
+  - `websiteMode: true`: The S3 bucket is openly (read) accessible by everyone, including CloudFront and the bucket is configured as a [website](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-websiteconfiguration.html), which means `index.html` is being used if the URL path points to a folder.
 - _All (peer-)dependencies are pinned version_, as `@experimental` constructs are being used, interface changes in minor upgrades are expected.
-I plan to use [dependabot](https://dependabot.com/), or a more targeted implementation, to automatically build this (and all my other AWS CDK modules) whenever a new AWS CDK version is released.
+I run a [tooling](.github/workflows/aws-cdk-update.yml) once a week that runs all the tests and creates new releases, assuming AWS CDK has a new release

 ## Useful commands